NDominator/BYOA-Landing-Page/src/content/blog/first-post.md

 date: 2024-03-21
 ---

-# My First Blog Post
+# My 2AM thoughts

 Welcome to my blog!
-This is my first post, and I'm excited to start sharing my thoughts here.
+This is straight from my brain to you.

 ## What This Blog Is About

 I'll be writing about various topics including:
-- Technology
+- Coaching Philosophy
-- Web Development
+- The Mental Side of Sports
-- Personal Projects
+- Tech, tips, and tricks I've picked up across the years.
-- Thoughts and Ideas
+- Neurology, Reflexive Performance Reset, Square1, and the like.

 Stay tuned for more content coming soon!